bhedge/node-card/README.md

 ## The personal business card of Brandon Hedge
 ![](https://github.com/bhedge/node-card/raw/master/card.png)

-Shamelessly copied and modified from @bitandbang & @buzuli -- thanks!
+Thanks @bitandbang & @buzuli!
+So long and thanks for all the fish.

 ## License
 MIT - Keep sharing...